Qinisfighting/chrome-extension/README.md

  $ npx tsc
  ```
  - Navigate to the chrome://extensions in your chrome browser.
 And make sure that Developer Mode is activated on the top right side of the screen.
- - Click Load Unpacked and target the build folder in the project folder.
+ - Click Load Unpacked and target the project folder.

 _______________
 ### Developer Mode